Auto theft facts can give the information you need to keep your car safe.

 Law enforcement, admittedly, has been ineffective in preventing auto theft.

 - In 1996, the nationwide auto theft clearance rate was a dismal 14%.

-- More auto crimes are cleared in rural areas, 32% when compared to big city police departments who only cleared 13% of vehicle thefts.
+- More auto crimes are cleared in rural areas, 32% when compared to big-city police departments which only cleared 13% of vehicle thefts.